x

 Let’s say you run a food delivery service.
 The main goal of your customer is to be able to easily order a meal in your app.
 Here’s an example of a good task for such a usability test: “You are looking to order some pasta for dinner.
 Choose the one you like and make an order.”

 The results will provide you with the whole buyer’s journey, the time taken to complete the task, the roadblocks that users encountered while trying to make an order, as well as the percentage of people who actually managed to submit a purchase.
-With this information, you’ll be ready to pinpoint the problems that stop users from completing their goal and improve your product with better UX.
+With this information, you’ll be ready to measure your success rate and pinpoint issues that stop users from completing their goal and improve your product with better UX.

 Learn how to write good usability testing questions.